taylorludwig/gulp-tsc/README.md

 **Notice**: If your output files are NOT going to `{working directory}/something/` (to a directory beneath the working directory), you have to tell your output path to gulp-tsc by `outDir` option for correct reference paths.
 See [Path modification](#path-modification) for details.

+#### options.noEmitOnError
+Type: `Boolean`
+Default: `false`

+`--noImplicitAny` option for `tsc` command.

+Do not emit outputs if any type checking errors were reported.

 #### options.noImplicitAny
 Type: `Boolean`
 Default: `false`

 `--noImplicitAny` option for `tsc` command.

+Warn on expressions and declarations with an implied 'any' type.

 #### options.noResolve
 Type: `Boolean`